Colour planning for healthcare interiors

 Organisations within the healthcare sector, whether hospitals, clinics, dentists or hospices have complex needs when it comes to interior design.
 We’ve noticed that newer hospitals are certainly switching away from the insipid pastels towards a more vibrant palette but what considerations need to be made to create a great palette for healthcare interiors.
-And as you can see below top class nurse, inventor of the pie-chart and exemplary holder of lamps turns out to also be a pioneer of healthcare interior design!
+As you can see below top class nurse, inventor of the pie-chart and exemplary holder of lamps turns out to also be a pioneer of healthcare interior design.

 Visually Engaging healthcare interiors

 Unfortunately, many of us have experienced dark times when we have spent far too long in hospital corridors, as an inpatient or visiting sick relatives.
 Even sitting in a doctor’s waiting room feeling like death warmed up is pretty soul-destroying.
 Emotional exhaustion takes its toll and a splash of colour isn’t going to change that.
 However, the philosophy of ‘every little counts’ is important.
 Our moods are affected by our environments and monotonous drab colours can bring us down further.
 A coloured feature wall or even a mural can really brighten the mood.
 Some carefully selected artwork draws the eye and distracts you, even if fleetingly, from the reason you’re there.
 As Florence Nightingale says the ‘brilliancy of colour’ and ‘beautiful objects’ have a positive effect – don’t hesitate in making your healthcare interior fantastic.